 We conducted our inspection as per the standards in the "Internal Audit - Integrated Framework" Book issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-As per the Framework, the internal control is "a process, effected by an entity's Board of Directors, management and other personnel, designed to provide reasonable assurance of the achievement of objectives in the following categories: Effectiveness and Efficiency of Operations, Reliability of Financial Reporting and Compliance with the applicable Laws and Regulations".
+As per the said Framework, the internal control is "a process, effected by an entity's Board of Directors, management and other personnel, designed to provide reasonable assurance of the achievement of objectives related to Operations, Reporting and Compliance".